rajuashamalla/Java/README.md

 To become **job-ready** as a **QA Automation Engineer** and secure opportunities with top companies by proving my skills, consistency, and learning mindset.

----

-## 📍 Track My Progress

-Each folder contains the day-wise breakdown of what I’ve learned and implemented.

-📂 Example: